Shivam-1320/bash-scripts-collection/Autowebdeploy-Tool/README.md

 Just provide your GitHub repo — AutoWebDeploy handles the rest.

 🚀 Features

-✅ Clone any GitHub repository to your web directory
+✅ Color-coded CLI output for an improved user experience

 ✅ Auto-install Apache or NGINX (based on your choice)

 ✅ Clean and prepare the target directory before deployment

+✅ Clone any GitHub repository to your web directory

 ✅ Automatically set correct permissions for web access

 ✅ Restart the web server after deployment

-✅ Color-coded CLI output for an improved user experience

 **🛠️ Getting Started**
 Step 1: Clone the Repository
-bash
-Copy
-Edit

 git clone https://github.com/Shivam-1320/bash-scripts-collection.git

 cd bash-scripts-collection/AutoWebDeploy

 chmod +x AutoWebDeploy.sh

 sudo ./AutoWebDeploy.sh

 **⚠️ Disclaimer**

 This project is under active development.
 Please do not use it in production environments without reviewing the code thoroughly.